 Beach Wadiya

 Serving up food that is fit for royalty (which is a proven fact because Princess Anne once dined here!), Beach Wadiya is a fantastic way of introducing yourself to Sri Lankan food.
 The fascinating tale behind the restaurant is how the owner, Olwyn Weerasekera, had no experience in the food industry when he opened his business doors.
-It was his passion, willing to learn and love for food that has helped Beach Wadiya become the success it is today.
+It was his passion, willingness to learn, and love for food that has helped Beach Wadiya become the success it is today.
 As you may have guessed, the food is ‘beach-themed’ so expect lots of seafood.
-Shellfish in Beach Wadiya was absolutely sublime.
-It was the perfect mixture of salt and flavour.
-These guys really know their seafood!
+Shellfish in Beach Wadiya was sublime.
+It was the perfect mixture of salt and flavor.
+These guys know their seafood!

 Chutneys at Cinnamon Grand Hotel

 Considered to be one of the best Indian restaurants in all of Colombo, Chutneys can be found inside the Cinnamon Grand Hotel.
-The interior’s use of golds and reds creates this cosmopolitan, sophisticated atmosphere.
-You are instantly embraced with the aroma of spices that make your mouth water and your stomach rumble with hunger.
+The interior’s use of gold and red creates this cosmopolitan, sophisticated atmosphere.
+You are instantly embraced by the aroma of spices that make your mouth water and your stomach rumble with hunger.
 With excellent vegetarian options and a vegetarian buffet, it's the perfect location for all lovers of food.
-It covers four areas of India, including Kerala, Andhra Pradesh, Karnataka and Tamil Nadu.
+It covers four areas of India, including Kerala, Andhra Pradesh, Karnataka, and Tamil Nadu.
 We've been to India before (gay guide here) but there were still loads of different dishes to try.
 It was fantastic.
 Naturally, the desserts were just as outstanding and are a great way to polish off your pallet and soothe any spicy aftereffects.

 Butter Boutique